 Freelancers and gig economy have made their point: they are here, they are awesome, and they’re not going anywhere.
 Although most brands have, at first, shown quite a defiance against the rapidly-growing and popular working-from-home-or-anywhere-else-for-that-matter business culture, the truth is that this shift has brought plenty of good stuff – for freelancers and businesses alike.
-With seemingly no (geographical) boundaries to their operations, freelancer can live and work anywhere while still contributing their share to the world of IT and other niches.
+With seemingly no (geographical) boundaries to their operations, freelancer can live and work anywhere while still contributing their share to the world of tech and other niches.
 Thanks to tools like video chats, email, messaging services like Slack and such, everyone can stay in 24/7 communication and be included in the ongoing matters.

 Are Freelancers Happier Than an Average Office-Bound Joe?